 Professor, Department of Pediatrics, University of Washington School of Medicine, Seattle Children’s Research Institute

-Dr. Stuart’s research is focused on protozoan pathogens and the diseases that they cause.
+Dr. Stuart’s research is primarily focused on protozoan pathogens and the diseases that they cause.
 These include malaria which is caused by Plasmodium parasites, three diverse diseases caused by related Trypanosomatid and Leishmanial parasites, and Covid caused by SARS CoV2.
-His lab investigates Human immune responses to malaria and Covid vaccination and infection in order to aid vaccine development.
+His lab is investigating human immune responses to malaria and Covid vaccination and infection in order to elucidate protective response and thus aid vaccine development.
 He also investigates fundamental molecular and cellular processes of trypanosomatid parasites to elucidate novel molecular functions and identify potential drug targets.
-Dr. Stuart is well known for his groundbreaking studies of RNA editing, a novel fundamental genetic process.
-He led parasite genomics and drug discovery consortia and currently leads a multi-institution U19 research program on human immune responses to HIV, malaria and TB, which is part of the NIH Human Immunology Project Consortium.
+He is well known for his groundbreaking studies of RNA editing, a novel genetic process with molecular attributes shared among eukaryotes.
+He led parasite genomics and drug discovery consortia and now leads a multi-institution U19 research program on human immune responses to HIV, malaria, and SARS CoV2, that is part of the NIH Human Immunology Project Consortium.
 He has served on NIH study sections and USAID and WHO advisory groups and currently serves on the NIAID council.

 Kevin Urdahl, MD, PhD

 Professor of Pediatrics and Immunology, University of Washington School of Medicine

 Principal Investigator, Center for Global Infectious Diseases, Seattle Children’s Research Institute.